Who is the new pope? American Cardinal Robert Prevost becomes Pope Leo XIV

 The first act of a new pope after he's elected is to choose a new name.
 This is to signify that his becoming pontiff is akin to a second birth, the Vatican said.
 Also, in the early years of Christianity, many popes changed their names because their birth names were of pagan origin.

-The precedent to select a new name was set by the first pope, St. Peter, whose birth name was Simon, the Vatican said.
+The precedent to select a new name was set by the first pope, St. Peter, whose birth name was Simon.

 But not all popes have selected new names.
 Out of the 267 popes throughout history, only 129 have chosen new names, according to the Vatican.